tripu/Vita/doc/logic.md

 I behave sometimes as if the objects and material goods around me had value beyond their objective utility to me.

-Is almost as if I were an animist, and thought that my tools, devices, pieces of clothing, etc. had a *spirit* in them.
+It's almost as if I were an animist, and thought that my tools, devices, pieces of clothing, etc. had a *spirit* in them.
 Of course, I do not *believe* so; but I feel attached to them, and I feed bad if for whatever reason those objects are thrown away, badly damaged, or stored and ignored for a long time&nbsp;&mdash;&nbsp;*when they are still in good order*.
 When things have been used and are now simply worn out, I don't feel bad about ditching them.